MadorMem/rtd-docker/README.md

   * Correctly handles alternative domain names for projects
   * Want more?
 Open an issue or submit a pull request!

+## Versions

+- RTD: 2.8.5
+- Python: 2.7.
+Used for:
+    - Running the site
+    - The default version with which to run sphinx
+- ElasticSearch: 1.7.6 (with analysis-icu plugin)

 ## Installation

 ### Compose